Term 3 Week 3

 Wednesday Mass

-Please come and join us all for Mass this Wednesday morning at 9am in the school hall.
+Please come and join Room 1 for Mass this Wednesday morning at 9am in Room 3.

 Parish Newsletter